 In the beginning, Matt’s behavior was perfect and plausible.
 There’s nothing wrong with someone thinking you’re lovely.

-The problem happens partly because the whole relationship moves along so fast the sociopath doesn’t have time to doesn’t have time to reveal him or herself.
+The problem happens partly because the whole relationship moves along so fast the sociopath doesn’t have time to reveal him or herself.

 I heard the story after Matt had gone through her entire unicorn collection.
 He threw the ceramic ones out of their second-floor apartment window.
 The figurines shattered on the asphalt below, the stuffed ones Matt ripped apart or cut with a knife.
-Matt’s behavior at the end of the relationship was designed to physically and mentally hurt Terri to destroy her.
+At the end of the relationship, Matt’s behavior was designed to physically and mentally hurt Terri to destroy her.

 To help Terri was to risk crossing Matt, but Terri’s friends did anyway.
-That’s what you do when your friend gets threatened and when someone is exceptionally cruel.
+That’s what you do when your friend gets threatened and when someone is ruthless.
 The perpetrator crosses a line.